alecorsino/angular-fire/README.md

 In the future I might turn it into a Yo Generator.

 ## Build & development
+you need to install Node.JS
+Clone the repo and run `npm install` and `bower install`

 Run `grunt` for building and `grunt serve` for preview.